meyskens/linux-itf/src/services/dns/index.md

 > Everything is a freaking DNS problem

-Dit is een vaak voorkomende uitdrukking uit de SysAdmin wereld, omdat er veel problemen uit voorkomen uit het slecht beheren van DNS.
-Alle systemen zijn er afhandelijk van dat maakt dat een DNS probleem vaak alles met zich meeneemt.
+This is a common expression from the SysAdmin world, because many problems arise from poor management of DNS.
+All systems depend on it, so a DNS problem often involves everything.

 ## DNS

-Heyt Domain Name System (DNS) is een de om een naam te geven aan apparaten op een netwerk.
+Heyt Domain Name System (DNS) is a the to name devices on a network.
-Het vertaalt een leesbare naam naar een IP adres (dat toch niemand kan onthouden).
-DNS is misschien wel het belangrijk onderdeel van het internet!

-Het hiërarchisch systeem dat ervoor zorgt ervoor dat mensen geen "moeilijke" websites moeten onthouden: zo kan je in plaats van 172.217.20.67 in te typen beter google.be gebruiken.
-"google.be" noemen we een een domein naam.
+It translates a readable name into an IP address (which no one can remember anyway).
+DNS is perhaps the most important part of the Internet!

+The hierarchical system that keeps people from having to remember "difficult" websites:
+For example, instead of typing in 172.217.20.67, it's better to use google.be.
+"google.be" is called a a domain name.

 ![DNS hyerachie](./dns.png)

-### Top-Level Domain (TLD)
+### Top-Level Domain (TLD).

-Het meest algemene deel van de domein naam, het is het deel dat het meest rechts staat.
-Voorbeelden:
+The most general part of the domain name, it is the part that is most to the right.
+Examples:

 - be
 - nl
 - fr

-Deze TLDs zijn gelinkt aan de landen.
-Ze worden ook wel eens ccTLD - Country Code Top-Level Domain genoemd.
+These TLDs are linked to countries.
+They are also sometimes called ccTLD - Country Code Top-Level Domain.

-Je hebt ook algemene TLDs, Generic TLDs of gTLD.
+You also have generic TLDs, Generic TLDs or gTLD.
-Voorbeelden:
+Examples:

 - com
 - org
 - net

-Deze zijn de klassieke gTLDs.
-De recente groei van het internet heeft ook met zich mee gebracht dat er vraag was aan heel wat nieuwe TLDs als:
+These are the classic gTLDs.
+The recent growth of the Internet has also brought with it a demand for a lot of new TLDs like:

 - jobs
 - biz